 Salivary glands have a surprisingly complex nerve supply.
 Dr Greenstein explains that if a nerve is damaged by trauma, inflammation, autoimmune destruction, or tumours, some dogs will see a decrease in saliva production (usually on one specific side of their mouth).
 However, dogs have multiple sets of salivary glands.
 So if only one specific gland has been damaged, you might not see a noticeable reduction in saliva production.

 A decrease in saliva production is unlikely to be the only symptom of nerve damage though.
 So if you notice other related symptoms in your dog—such as facial paralysis after an injury—be sure to take them to the vet to get them checked out.
 While facial paralysis might sound alarming, it won’t usually affect your dog’s quality of life, so try not to worry and follow your vet’s advice.

-Dry mouth can also accompany or be a symptom of a myriad of underlying health conditions.
-These can include: anxiety, hypertension, endocrine disorders, osteoarthritis, and others.
+Dry mouth can also accompany or be a symptom of myriad underlying health conditions.
+These can include anxiety, hypertension, endocrine disorders, osteoarthritis, and others.
 It’s important to take your dog to the vet when you notice signs of dry mouth syndrome, as they’ll be able to figure out the root cause and recommend the best course of action.